RyanCCollins/react-redux-simple-starter/README.md

 It follows best practices, including the [AirBnb JS & JSX style guides](https://github.com/airbnb/javascript) and uses the FTF (file-type first) organizational pattern.

+## Update
+As much as I love this project, it has been replaced as the goto boilerplate in the community.
+The new boilerplate offers a more scalable approach and rails-like generators.
+You can find it [here](https://github.com/RyanCCollins/scalable-react-boilerplate).

 # Documentation

 ## Getting Started